-Cyprus will deport Tuesday six French citizens who had been detained at the island's main airport on suspicion of extremist links but are not now considered to be a danger, authorities said.
+Cyprus deported Tuesday six French citizens who had been detained at the island's main airport on suspicion of extremist links but were later said not to be a danger, authorities said.

-However, police in France said all six are known to the authorities there and that three of them are subject to an “S File”, meaning they are suspected of links to a terrorist movement or group.
+However, police in France said all six were known to the authorities there and that three of them were subject to an “S File”, meaning they were suspected of links to a terrorist movement or group.

 The six — five men of Turkish descent and one of Algerian origin — were detained Saturday evening after arriving at Larnaca airport on a flight from Basel, Switzerland, police said.

 There was no indication they had planned to stay in Cyprus but were more likely in transit, Justice Minister Ionas Nicolaou said Monday, without specifying if they were headed for Syria.